Abstract

 In mice, immediate-early genes (IEGs) such as c-fos, Arc, or Egr1 have been used to map the activity of neurons by visualizing their expression histologically using immunohistochemistry (IHC) or in situ hybridization (ISH) (Morgan and Curran, 1991).
 More recently, this method has been combined with tissue-clearing and light-sheet microscopy to perform systematic and unbiased whole-brain mapping of neurons activated during different behaviors (Kim et al., 2015; Renier et al., 2016).
 An extension of this approach, called cellular compartment analysis of temporal activity by fluorescence in situ hybridization (catFISH), enables within-animal comparisons of neuronal populations activated during two different sequential behaviors (Guzowski et al., 1999; Lin et al., 2011).

-To circumvent these problems, we have applied in this study an in situ hybridization amplification method called the Hybridization Chain Reaction (HCR), v.3.0 (Choi et al., 2018) to visualize the expression of Hr38, one of the few IEGs shown to work in the adult male fly brain (Fujita et al., 2013).
+To circumvent these problems, we have applied in this study an in situ hybridization amplification technique called the Hybridization Chain Reaction (HCR), v.3.0 (Choi et al., 2018) to visualize the expression of Hr38, an IEG expressed by active neurons in the adult male fly brain (Fujita et al., 2013).
 The design of HCR, which requires conjoint hybridization to target sequences of adjacent pairs of “half-probes” to achieve amplification, affords both greater sensitivity and specificity, allowing detection of low-abundance transcripts with minimal background noise and off-target hybridization.
-We call this method HCR3.0-amplified IEG Fluorescent In Situ Hybridization, or “HI-FISH” (Figure 1A).
+We call this approach HCR3.0-amplified IEG Fluorescent In Situ Hybridization, or “HI-FISH” (Figure 1A).
+Although we use Hr38 as proof-of-concept, this approach is in principle applicable to any IEG.

 Results